Nadine98/Knowledge-Graph-Construction/README.md

  >|Type of methods|Defintion|Description|
  >|:---|:---|:---|
  >|Setter methods|`set*Attribute*()` |For each attribute exits a setter method.
 It sets the value of the attribute|
+___
+## Documentation foodGraph.ttl

+The created RDF graph is composed of triple statements that have the from <subject> <predicate> <object>.
+The knowledge graph is serialized in Turtle (Terse RDF Triple Language).
+This syntax.

+The serialization is simple.
+A triple is serialized by writing the subject, the predicate, and the object separated by whitespace and terminated with a period . at the end